 When coupling, make sure to couple the proper glad hands together.
-To help avoid mistakes, colors are sometimes used.
+Colors are sometimes used to help avoid mistakes.
 Blue is used for the service lines and red for the emergency (supply) lines.
 Sometimes, metal tags are attached to the lines with the words "service" and "emergency" stamped on them.
-See Figure 6.6
+See Figure 6.6.

-If you do cross the air lines, supply air will be sent to the service line instead of going to charge the trailer air tanks.
+If you cross the air lines, supply air will be sent to the service line instead of going to charge the trailer air tanks.
 Air will not be available to release the trailer spring brakes (parking brakes).
-If the spring brakes don't release when you push the trailer air supply control, check the air line connections.
+If the spring brakes do not release when you push the trailer air supply control, check the air line connections.

 Older trailers do not have spring brakes.
 If the air supply in the trailer air tank has leaked away there will be no emergency brakes, and the trailer wheels will turn freely.
-If you crossed the air lines, you could drive away but you wouldn't have trailer brakes.
+If you cross the air lines, you can drive away but you will not have trailer brakes.
 This would be very dangerous.
 Always test the trailer brakes before driving with the hand valve or by pulling the air supply (tractor protection valve) control.
 Pull gently against them in a low gear to make sure the brakes work.